Glazing Bars

 Image of glass being installed with aluminum glazing bars

 Glazing bars first came into common use towards the end of the 19th Century.
-The most famous example which survives today is Crystal Palace built for the Grand exhibition in 1851 and features hundreds of glazing bars.
+The most famous example which survives today is Crystal Palace built for the Grand exhibition in 1851 and features hundreds of glazing components.

 Other notable buildings of the time are Kew Gardens, Chatsworth’s Great Conservatory and The Glasshouse at Down House

-Traditionally glazing bars were made from timber or steel and glazed with putty.
+Traditionally glazing systems were made from timber or steel and glazed with putty.
 Technology at the time did not allow glass panels to be manufactured in large sizes, so glazing bars were typically installed at 600mm spacings and often the glass was simply over-lapped in the glazing bar rebate.
 This was a common feature of fashionable conservatories at the time.

 The British Standard Code of Practice For The Design & Installation of Sloping & Vertical Patent Glazing defines a glazing bar as a ‘longitudinal supporting member in patent glazing that spans between structural members and incorporates water channels’.